RunhangShu/RunhangWebsite/content/en-about.md

 \
-   I obtained my M.S. focusing #insect#microbe#nutrtion#behavior at the Univ. of Florida at [Wong lab.](http://entnemdept.ufl.edu/people-directory/adam-cn-wong/) Now, I am a 1st-year Ph.D student at [UCI CMB program.](https://cmb.uci.edu/) I am co-advised by Katrine Whiteson and Charles Glabe for the Fall 2021.
+   I obtained my M.S. focusing #insect#microbe#nutrtion#behavior at the Univ. of Florida at [Wong lab.](http://entnemdept.ufl.edu/people-directory/adam-cn-wong/) Now, I am a 1st-year Ph.D student at [UCI CMB program.](https://cmb.uci.edu/) I was co-advised by Katrine Whiteson and Charles Glabe for the Fall 2021.
+I am rotating in Wei Li lab for the Winter 2021.

 **Research interests**

+***Do microbe modulate our behavior?***
 We are living a microbial world where all animals are intimately associated with microbes.
 The animal hosts have co-evolved with the microbes inhabiting in their body (i.e. gut).
 While human genome is hard to edit, the gut microbial community and its collective genetic